Tummy Tuck

 Goals & Motivations

-• Primary goal: To repair the separated abdominal muscles after C-sections in order to regain core strength, eliminate chronic back and knee pain, improve posture, and restore functional capacity — not primarily for cosmetic reasons.
+• Primary goal: To repair the separated abdominal muscles caused by C-sections, eliminate chronic back and knee pain, restore core strength, and improve abdominal appearance.

 The Journey